jieunkang-101/beep-boop/README.md

 ## Description

 This web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the exceptions.
-If the numbers contains a 1, 2, or 3, it will be replaced "Beep", "Boop", or "I'm sorry, Dave.
+If the numbers contains a 1, 2, or 3, it will be replaced "Beep!", "Boop!", or "I'm sorry, Dave.
 I'm afraid I can't do that.".

 ## Setup/Installation Requirements